TuinfeesT/TuinWolk/documentation.md

 ==============
 Implementation of the ideas found in this document has yet to take off, as is the implementation documentation and roadmap.
 See the 'Components' section for currently planned components of the system.

+As many of the people in TuinfeesT have a relatively idle personal server in various locations, deployment of the cloud will be done across these personal servers.
+As the servers have different owners who all have root privileges on their own machine, use of TuinWolk involves trusting the owners of the involved machines with your files.
+Likewise, owners of TuinWolk nodes are expected to respect the privacy of all TuinWolk users and keep their paws off other people's files.

 Components
 ==========
 In order to make TuinWolk more useful to its users, a number of components are to be developed on top of the git version control system.